 - Audits - IT security audits aim to determine whether an information system and its maintainers meet both the legal expectations of customer data protection and the company's standards of achieving financial success despite security threats.
-With the emerging cloud environments, it has become a challenge for the auditors to be well versed with the terminologies, encryption processes, and be knowledgable of the cloud system's constitution.
+With the emerging cloud environments, it has become a challenge for the auditors to be well-versed with the terminologies, and encryption processes, and be knowledgeable of the cloud system's constitution.
 Some audits don't allow the use of cloud services at all.

 In the case of one of the MetricFire customers, they needed to install MetricFire on-premises in order to maintain high security at their business.
 You should read their story here.